ThomaseLucas/wellfed/README.md

 WellFed\
-an app that allows you to control the fed you
+A webapp that helps you control and plan your daily meals